The Bioscopy Conference 2026 will be held at UiT The Arctic University of Norway in beautiful Tromsø from 15 to 17 June.

 Contact

-For questions or inquires, please contact us at bioscopy@uit.no.
+For questions or inquiries, please contact us at bioscopy@uit.no.